 Start the soup-base

 What happens in this step?
-This recipes starts with sautéed vegetables and a roux, which will create a deep flavor base and help thicken the resulting soup.
+This recipe starts with sautéed vegetables and a roux, which will create a deep flavor base and help thicken the resulting soup.

 Lagniappe Tip: Since the vegetables were added before the flour, this won’t look like a traditional brown roux.
 Our purpose here is not to add color but to provide thickening.